Cioraz/IRIS_Rec23_221CS252_Express/README.md

 - npm i bcryptjs ejs express mongoose multer nodemailer

 Now type the following on the terminal again
+- mongod ( to connect to mongo shell)
 - mongosh (to go into the mongo shell)
 - use irisWeb;
 - db.createCollection('students');